-See, e.g., MPay Inc. v.
+^{202.} See, e.g., MPay Inc. v.
 Erie Custom Comput.
 Applications, Inc., 970 F.3d 1010, 1020-21 (8th Cir.
-2020) (denying preliminary injunction in light of plaintiff's failure to show any irreparable harm; balanced against this was the "significant harm" non-movants would suffer if injunction were to issue since the injunction would prevent them from using the software that forms the basis of their business); Katch, LLC v.
+2020) (denying preliminary injunction in light of plaintiff's failure to show any irreparable harm; balanced against this was the "significant harm" nonmovants would suffer if injunction were to issue since the injunction would prevent them from using the software that forms the basis of their business); Katch, LLC v.
 Sweetser, 143 F. Supp.
 3d 854, 876 (D. Minn.
 2015) (denying injunction when requested relief would prevent an individual from engaging in any work in a field to which he or she has devoted significant training and experience).

-granting relief.201 This approach to allocating the hardships may be viewed as being akin to the proportionality concepts adopted by other projects of The Sedona Conference.
+incorporate counterbalancing measures into the order granting relief.203 This approach to allocating the hardships may be viewed as being akin to the proportionality concepts adopted by other projects of The Sedona Conference.
 Examples of such counterbalancing measures are reflected in the illustrative guidelines below.

-Guideline No. 10 - When an order will impose activity restrictions on a former employee, the parties may present evidence on whether, in lieu of or in addition to a bond, compensation should be paid to the employee during the restricted period, and if so, by whom.
+Guideline 10.
+When an order will impose activity restrictions on a former employee, the parties may present evidence on whether, in lieu of or in addition to a bond, compensation should be paid to the employee during the restricted period, and if so, by whom.